vialink/kommits/README.md

 Configuration
 -------------

-Copy `kommits/config.py.sample` and fill with your repositories.
+Copy `kommits/config.py.sample` to `kommits/config.py` and fill with your repositories.

 Usage
 -----